Neurosciences and Mental Health

 - 2014–2020: (Principal Investigator) CIHR.
 Analgesia and Sedation in the Preterm Neonate: Brain Development and Outcome.
 Principal Investigator(s): Miller, Steven P; Grunau, Ruth E; Taylor, Margot J Co-Investigators: Brant, Rollin F; Chau, Vann; Kelly, Edmond N; Ly, Linh G; Poskitt, Kenneth J; Sled, John G; Synnes, Anne R; Whyte, Hilary E.

-We sat down with co-principal investigator Dr. Steven Miller, Head of Neurology and Senior Scientist in Neurosciences & Mental Health at SickKids, and lead author Dr. Emma Duerden, Senior Research Associate in Neurology, to discuss their research on the memory of pain in early brain development.
+Co-principal investigator Dr. Steven Miller, Head of Neurology and Senior Scientist in Neurosciences & Mental Health at SickKids, and lead author Dr. Emma Duerden, Senior Research Associate in Neurology discuss their research on the memory of pain in early brain development.

 New study explores the value of brain scans of preterm babies to improve feeding strategies and overall health.
 Researchers believe that optimizing how and what preterm babies are fed in those critical first days or weeks could prevent diseases later in life and help intellectual development.